verified-network/verified-sdk/README.md

 const {Provider} = require('@verified-network/verified-sdk');
 const defaultProvider = 'ropsten' // or any other default provider network of your choice.
-Network/chain id(number) can be used in place of network name, for example: const defaultProvider = 3 // where number 3 is chain id for ropsten, any other chain id of default provider network can be used let walletWithProvider = wallet.setProvider(
+Network/chain id(number) can be used in place of network name, for example: const defaultProvider = 3 // where number 3 is chain id for ropsten, any other chain id of default provider network can be used. let walletWithProvider = wallet.setProvider(
     Provider.defaultProvider(defaultProvider)
 )